hnegadi/blender_XMLRPC/README.md

 INSTALL
 ----------------
-If you want the xml_rpc to launch at blender startup you should clone wihin a folder like:
+If you want the xml_rpc to launch at blender startup you should clone within a folder like:
 <pre>
 [PATH_YOU_SET_IN_BLENDER_SCRIPTS_FILEPATH_PREFERENCE]
 	├── addons